rspvsanjay/MIMO_Deblurring/README.md

 Python training.py

-please change the paths as per requirement before running the above script.
+Please change the paths as per requirement before running the above script.
+Here, we have used the GoPro data set to train the model.

 This research project replicate the following research paper: